Gevork-Manukyan/Team-4/README.md

 ## Commands

-"$ashleyStart"  This commands the bot to start listening and will translate anythin spoken to ASL via a video and also shows a caption
+'''$ashleyStart'''  This commands the bot to start listening and will translate anythin spoken to ASL via a video and also shows a caption

-"$ashleyStop" This command stops the listening process
+'''$ashleyStop''' This command stops the listening process